-If the battery has been disconnected or a new battery has been installed, the clock and the preset radio stations must be reset once the battery is reconnected.
+If the battery has been disconnected or a new battery has been installed, the clock and radio settings must be reset once the battery is reconnected.

-Always dispose of automotive batteries in a responsible manner.
+• Always dispose of automotive batteries in a responsible manner.
 Follow your local authorized standards for disposal.
 Call your local authorized recycling center to find out more about recycling automotive batteries.